-Simonyi: And Bill Simonyi: And Bill Identify and says, "Oh well, that's interesting.
+Simonyi: And Bill <laughs> overheard this and says, "Oh well, that's interesting.
 Oh, we're going to get people who know this.
 That's great.
-I should ask the same thing."
-Identify <a href="Bil architectures and there were 68000 machines, the 8080, there was a 6502, you know, there was different operating systems, there was a third one, the Z80, there was a Z80 and of course a different operating system for each and a different environment and somehow with the application it's fine for the operating system to work for IBM, but for the applications they should work on all of these.
+I should ask the same thing." <laughs> architectures and there were 68000 machines, the 8080, there was a 6502, you know, there was different operating systems, there was a third one, the Z80, there was a Z80 and of course a different operating system for each and a different environment and somehow with the application it's fine for the operating system to work for IBM, but for the applications they should work on all of these.
 And because of this fragmented market, we thought we would attack it with an interpreter and then we would write stuff in C and interpret it and everything would be hunky-dory.
 And in fact it was to some extent.
 Remember what was it, Texas Instrument had that fancy machine TI99.